 I feel very old realising that this time 10 years ago commenced the absolute worst 6 years of my life; secondary school.
 On the bright side, I survived, and although school feels like it’s gonna last forever – it doesn’t.
 Now it feels like it was someone else’s lifetime!
 I did my time, and these songs made it bearable.
-Here are the 10 songs that helped me survive school:
+Here are the 10 songs that helped me survive school.

-My Chemical Romance – I’m Not Okay
+1. My Chemical Romance – I’m Not Okay

-There’s a part in the video where someone throws their lunch as Frank, and that was literally me in school, a human trash can (amoung other not so pleasant things).
+There’s a part in the video where someone throws their lunch as Frank, and that was literally me in school, a human trash can (among other not so pleasant things).
 I used to wear black skeleton fingerless gloves (because this one time Frank Iero worn them so I went out and bought them), red clip in hair extensions, and too much eyeliner in the day, 100% looked like Revenge Era MCR.
 This song ironically makes me feel really happy though.

 Gerard Way tweeted me when I was 16 and I cried.

-Paramore – Misery Business
+2. Paramore – Misery Business

 Paramore were one of my favourite bands when I was a teenager, and Misery Business (and the whole Riot album in general) is an emo icon.
 I actually grew out of them a little bit after Brand New Eyes came out – which I enjoyed but not as much as Riot.

 3. Cherri Bomb – Let it Go

 This song is where my blog name, “thisdreamsalive” came from, which was originally my username on Tumblr when I was 16 and it’s stuck around every since.

 I found Cherri Bomb just before their first EP, “Stark” dropped, and fell in love.
 If I didn’t love them so much, I’d hate them because they were girls my age living my dream!
-When I ended my first band because…

-school and the internet pre Cyberbullying laws, Julia told me on Tumblr to start it up again because “fuck the haters”, two years later I got to hang out with The Edge in a studio with a band I was in, and record a demo so thank you Cherri Bomb & Karma.
+When I ended my first band for reasons, Julia told me on Tumblr to start it up again because “fuck the haters.”
+Two years later I got to hang out with The Edge in a studio with a band I was in, and record a demo so thank you Cherri Bomb & Karma.

 When Julia left the remaining members re-branded themselves as “Hey Violet”, and I saw them when they opened for 5 Seconds of Summer and cried.

-Fall Out Boy – I Don’t Care
+4. Fall Out Boy – I Don’t Care

 I tried to give off the impression that I didn’t care what people thought of me in school, but genuinely not caring takes a lot of practice.
 You gotta fake it till you make it, and now I probably care too little.

 I was lucky enough to meet Fall Out Boy and see them live when I was 17.
 I literally forgot how to speak, because they’ve been in my life since I was 10/11 so actually seeing them in real life just felt out of this world.
 Pete Wentz winked at me because I brought a copy of his book to sign, and it was the most emo moment of my life.

-Fearless Vampire Killers – The Vigilante: Death or Disgrace
+5. Fearless Vampire Killers – The Vigilante: Death or Disgrace

 FVK were a band I felt like a proud mom of, because way back when I spent my pocket money buying Kerrang! every week, they were band of the week when one of their early singles, Palace in Flames, came out, they looked like a band I’d love and they were.
-I immediately became obsessed – like MCR I ended up missing seeing them – even had tickets to see them at Reading festival but they broke up and pulled out and I ended up not going to Reading in the end, so it wasn’t meant to be.
+I immediately became obsessed – like MCR I ended up missing seeing them – even had tickets to see them at Reading festival but they broke up and pulled out.
+I ended up not going to Reading in the end, so it wasn’t meant to be.

-Panic!
+6. Panic!
 At the Disco – I Write Sins Not Tragedies

 I had to make sure this post went full Emo Trinity, and I adored Panic! and this emo anthem.
 Like MCR, and FVK, I loved how theatrical they used to be – although Brendon is still doing pretty good I just don’t listen to them much anymore.

 7. All Time Low – Therapy

 I was quite a troubled teenager, and this song made me feel understood.
 I got to see ATL when I was 16 and they were great, I had a recording of this song live on my phone – which was awful quality – that I always revisited, and was very sad to lose the footage.

 8. Pierce The Veil – Hold on Till May

 I had a brief Pierce the Veil phase when I was 16, and now whenever I hear them I feel 16 again and that’s not a nice feeling.
 I was lucky enough to see them live, and they were fantastic though, I even cried.
 The album this is from actually came out on my birthday, July 17th, so that was pretty cool.

-The “Wake Me Up When September Ends jokes that resurface every year, are actually pretty insensitive, because Billy Joe wrote this about his dad passing away, but I dreaded September back in the day.
-Sadly, I’ve been avoiding Green Day for the past few years over them being someone’s,
+The Wake Me Up When September Ends jokes that resurface every year, are actually pretty insensitive, because Billy Joe wrote this about his dad passing away, but I dreaded September back in the day.
+It’s a powerful song.

 10. My Chemical Romance – Famous Last Words

 I had to save what is my favourite song in the world for last.
 This was the song, the band, and the album that got me through my darkest days.
 I cracked a few jokes about petty teenage things here, but as someone who really was not okay as a teenager, MCR were what got me through it.

 You can absolutely get a sense of just how angry, angsty, and emo I was back in the day.
 I still love My Chemical Romance, but as for the other bands on this list, I grew up and away from them but still listen nostalgically from time to time.
-I originally had only 5 songs on this list, and then decided to add a few “Honorable Mentions”, and then just bumped it up to 10, and even that’s not enough, so my little emo heart wants to point out that I adored The Used, Taking Back Sunday, and The Pretty Reckless, in the day too but there’s no room!
+I originally had only 5 songs on this list, and then decided to add a few “Honorable Mentions,” and then just bumped it up to 10, and even that’s not enough, so my little emo heart wants to point out that I adored The Used, Taking Back Sunday, and The Pretty Reckless, in the day too but there’s no room!

 For anyone still in school: you can get through this, I felt like I was never going to be happy and get out of that hell hole I went to, but I did.
 If being obsessed with bands is the only thing that makes you feel remotely happy then that’s okay because that’s how I survived (but please also seek help if you’re struggling).
 As my hero, Gerard Way once said: It’s okay to love something a little too much, as long as it’s real to you.”
 These songs helped me survive school, and for that, I’ll always love them.